dsusco/tp.net-armageddon.org/_site/_special_rules/squat-transports.md

 ---
 name: Squat Transports
 ---
-Any formation with <q>plus transport</q> in its core units may include enough Rhinos to transport all infantry units in the formation if the player desires.
-The number of Rhinos will always be the minimum required to transport the entire formation and determined after all upgrades have been added.
-Alternatively, an equal number of Termites may be substituted for all of the Rhinos.
-Finally, if Termites are taken, every five Termites may be replaced with a Mole.
+If a Squat Brotherhood takes Rhino upgrades it must be the minimum number required to transport the entire formation after all other upgrades have been added.
+The same holds true for Termite and Mole upgrades.
+While Termites and Moles may be taken together, Rhinos may not be taken with Termites and Moles.